skcajs/arcadia-exo/README.md

 3. The zoom controls are disabled.
 This is to stop the user accidentally zooming in whilst trying to select or deselect a polygon.
 Otherwise, the basic features of the mapbox are available.

 4. The app assumes that all input GeoJSON files are valid `FeatureCollection` objects containing polygon geometries.
-No validation is performed at runtime.
+No validation is performed, outside of a few instances whithin the mapStore (e.g, turf expects a feature of a certain type).

 5. All changes are stored in memory for the current session.
 Data is not persisted to disk, browser storage, or a backend.
 Reloading the page will reset all changes.